BECOME A MENTOR

 Working as a mentor is by default unpaid and getting monetary payment or ownership shares in startups is not permitted as part of the program.
 We expect you to use around 1-3 hours a month, depending on a matching of expectations with the startup.
 Once you have left the mentor program, you are free to continue the collaboration and make your own agreement with the startup.

-As a mentor at SEA you will also be a part of our Research to Business program that aims to increase the level of commercialization of research.
+As a mentor at SEA you will also be a part of the project Science for Society 2.0 that aims to make more research come to use outside AAU.
 This means that you can become a business mentor for researchers with an idea that can be commercialized or a team of students working with a research-based idea.
-You will also get a chance to participate in Research to Business summits, commercial reviews, contribute with business contacts for our researchers, and give us input on how to work with research based business ideas and teams.
-Read more about the Research to Business program here.
+You can also get the opportunity to participate in business panels with research based ideas and commercial reviews, and you can possibly contribute with business contacts for our researchers, and give us input on how to work with research based business ideas and teams.
+Read more about Science for Society 2.0 here.

 Does this sound like something for you?
 Then sign up as a mentor and be a part of an innovative environment with endless opportunities.